 - 375 or more coils for a queen mattress

 - 450 or more for a king-size mattress

 The coils are covered in various padding materials, which affect comfort and stability.

 The particular coil configurations make a difference in how your movements transfer to your sleeping partner if you’re sharing the bed.
 It also affects how the mattress supports your body contours.

 2. Memory foam mattress

-Memory foam mattresses use a high-density polyurethane foam as the support system in the upholstery layer or both.
+Memory foam mattresses use high-density polyurethane foam as the support system in the upholstery layer.
 This foam contours closely to the shape of the sleeper, according to the Better Sleep Council.